-We would like to thank Tarek Anous, Parthajit Biswas, Pawel Caputa, Ashish Chandra, Diptarka Das, Damian Galante, Dongsheng Ge, Chethan Krishnan, Sinong Liu, Vinay Malvimat, Giuseppe Policastro, Koushik Ray and Ritam Sinha for useful conversations on related topics.
+We would like to thank Tarek Anous, Parthajit Biswas, Pawel Caputa, Ashish Chandra, Diptarka Das, Damian Galante, Dongsheng Ge, Chethan Krishnan, Sinong Liu, Vinay Malvimat, Giuseppe Policastro, Koushik Ray, Sanjit Shashi and Ritam Sinha for useful conversations on related topics.
+We would also like to thank anonymous referees for several interesting and useful comments on the draft.
 SD would like to acknowledge the support provided by the Max Planck Partner Group grant MAXPLA/PHY/2018577.
 BE is supported by CRG/2021/004539, AK acknowledges support from the Department of Atomic Energy, Govt. of India, Board of Research in Nuclear Sciences (58/14/12/2021-BRNS) and IFCPAR/CEFIPRA 6304-3.
 The work of SP and BR is supported by a Senior Research Fellowship(SRF) from UGC.
 KS thanks DST, India for support through project JCB/2021/000030.
 We would also like to thank the Organizers of Out of Equilibrium Physics, held at Indian Institute of Technology, Mandi for a stimulating environment where preliminary results related to this project were presented.
 SD, SP and BR would like to thank the organizers of ST^4 2022, held at Indian Institute of Technology, Indore, where part of the work have been discussed.
 SD would like to acknowledge the hospitality of University of Amsterdam and University of Warsaw where part of the work was presented.
 BE would like to acknowledge the hospitality of the Physics department at IIT Kanpur, where some of the results were presented.